libESEAS/ESEAS/README.md

 Support
 -------

-If you have questions or need help with using or contributing to `ESEAS`, feel free to email Brendan at:
+If you have questions or need help with using or contributing to `ESEAS`, feel free to email us at:

 - [email](mailto:brendan@ices.utexas.edu)